- 1 Continued advocacy upon implementing your Statewide Transition Plan is needed!

 Where Can I Find More Information?

-CCC members can request examples of letters other members have submitted.
+CCC members can request technical assistance or examples of letters other members have submitted.
 Contact Desiree Kameka, CCC National Coordinator: DKameka@Madisonhouseautism.org

 Final CMS 2249-F/2296-F Regulations in Federal Register (Note: the first 70 pages is discussion in response to the rounds of national public comment periods over several years during the development of these new regulations)